 When you first start exploring the Star Citizen website, it can be a little intimidating and more than a little confusing.
-This guide will show you how to create an account (no purchase is necessary), and will discuss which game package will benefit you most, early in your Star Citizen life.
+This guide for new players will show you how to create an account (no purchase is necessary) and will discuss which game package will benefit you most, early in your Star Citizen life.

 First, if you do not already have a Star Citizen account, begin by creating one here.
 This will create an account using my referral code, which will get you 5,000 credits to assist with your initial in-game expenses.
 Referral codes cannot be applied after an account is created, so if you wish to use someone else’s code you have to do it prior to creating your account.

 After you have confirmed your e-mail address, you can now log-on and select a pledge package.
 For those of you that are only interested in the single-player game, you can purchase Squadron 42 here.
 If you are interested in the MMO Star Citizen or wish to purchase both Star Citizen and the single-player campaign Squadron 42, you must determine which starter package to choose from.
 My personal recommendation is to purchase both games as adding Squadron 42 to a Star Citizen package only costs $15.
 Purchasing Star Citizen also gets you access to the first person shooter module Star Marine.